hayk9704/MCMC-StochVol/README.md

 The core objective of this project is to estimate the parameters of a stochastic volatility model, which is crucial for understanding and forecasting risk in financial time series.
 Standard MCMC methods are often inefficient for such models due to the intractable likelihood function.
 This repository explores advanced pseudo-marginal methods that overcome this challenge by approximating the likelihood.

-The project evaluates four main PMMH algorithms based on two key dimensions:
+The project evaluates four variations of the two main pseudo-marginal MCMC algorithms (PM-IS and PMMH) based on two key dimensions:
 1.  **Proposal Mechanism**: Standard diagonal Gaussian proposal vs. an adaptive proposal that learns the covariance structure of the posterior.
 2.  **Randomness**: Standard (independent) proposals vs. correlated proposals that reduce the variance of the likelihood estimator.

-## Features

-* **Stochastic Volatility Model**: Generation of synthetic financial data based on a standard SV model.
-* **Particle Filter**: An efficient particle filter with systematic resampling to estimate the log-likelihood of the SV model.
-* **PMMH Implementation**: Particle MCMC with standard and adaptive proposals.
-* **PM-IS Implementation**: An alternative pseudo-marginal approach using importance sampling to estimate the likelihood.
-* **Correlated Proposals**: Implementation of correlated auxiliary random variables to improve sampler efficiency.
-* **Performance Comparison**: Main scripts (`PMMH_main_full.py`, `PM_IS_main_full.py`) to run all algorithm variants, compare their performance, and save results to a CSV file.

 ## How to Use